kt-gang/roadmap/README.md

 # Roadmap for Anything Programming
-Not a specific  roadmap for a particular field, but a general one:

-1. Basics of the field (why is it important, how it is impacting companies and people, what is its future, etc.) and the relevant big names (firms who are known to work in the field).
+1. Know the basics of the field (why is it important, how it is impacting companies and people, what is its future, etc.) and the relevant big names (firms who are known to work in the field).

 2. Choose your favorite portfolio from the field (like ML engineer in data science, or Backend Dev in web development).
 Note: This needs not be your target job profile; it is just for beginning in your relevant field, you can always change it given that you are not losing on the importance of any of the existing skills you gained.